 Mthembu says photography became a way of exploring her androgynous features to make sense of her identity on her own terms.
 “It made me revisit my childhood traumas that I never paid attention to.
 The minute I started posting and talking about my experiences, then I would get people relating to my story.”

-Her body is the main focus of her work is her body, but she adds elements of digital design to step away from traditional documentary self-portraiture and subtly present ideas about body politics, freedom and technology.
+The main focus of her work is her body, but she adds elements of digital design to step away from traditional documentary self-portraiture and subtly present ideas about body politics, freedom and technology.
 “In order for the next generation to see what was happening now, they have to see our work, so they know we lived in the introduction of technology and digital manipulation.”

 Narratives as a way of elevating history and selfhood